 The History & Future of Spina Bifida

 Spina Bifida has been around since the fall of man.
-Anthropologists have made a number of discoveries revealing spines with defects representative of myelomeningoceles.
-Because these individuals were born when little or no medical treatment was available, one would assume that most of these children died.
+Anthropological discoveries have revealed spines with defects representative of myelomeningoceles.
+Because these individuals were born when little or no medical treatment was available, one would assume that most of them died as a result of their defect.
 However, there are a large number of artifacts from early civilizations that suggest otherwise.
-These stone figures appear to depict both children and adults with spinal defects of various shapes, locations and sizes.
+These sculpted figures appear to depict both children and adults with spinal defects of various shapes, locations and sizes.

-Descriptions of spinal defects date back to the early writings of Hippocrates, Galen and others.
-Their writings suggest that these civilizations lacked not only an understanding of the condition itself, but any type of treatment.
+Descriptions of spinal defects date back to the ancient writings of Hippocrates, Galen and others.
+Their writings suggest that these civilizations lacked not only an understanding of the condition itself, but any type of treatment as well.
 The earliest definitive description of Spina Bifida can be found in the writings of Dr. Peter van Forest, a 16th century Dutch physician.
 His notes describe a surgical procedure in which he removed a mass at the base of the neck, but the child subsequently died.

 The first printed use of the term Spina Bifida appears in an illustration found in the textbook, Observationes Medicae, written by Dr. Nicholas Tulp in the early 1600s.
 Tulp is best remembered as the prominent doctor in Rembrandt’s painting, “The Anatomy Lesson of Dr. Tulp,” painted in 1632.
-In his textbook, Tulp describes six cases of Spina Bifida.
-The illustration depicts one of these patients, a child with a large lumbar myelomeningocele.
+In Observationes Medicae, Tulp describes six Spina Bifida cases.
+The referenced illustration depicts one of these patients, a child with a large lumbar level myelomeningocele defect.
 Tulp attempted a surgical repair of the defect, but the child soon died of infection.

 A review of the surgical history of Spina Bifida reveals that for almost 200 years, from the early 1600s to the mid 1800s, surgeons around the world attempted various surgical treatments, but eventually concluded that Spina Bifida was untreatable.
 In the late 1700s, Dr. Benjamin Bell declared Spina Bifida to be “the most fatal disease to which infancy is liable; for as yet no remedy has been discovered for it… Experience shows, however, that every attempt of this kind should be avoided for hitherto the practice has uniformly proved unsuccessful.
 The patient has either died suddenly, or in the course of a few hours after the operation.”